 Hearing loss can be a part of aging, but sometimes, it could be due to a more serious issue like an acoustic neuroma.

-Dr. Friedman explained the most important things you need to know about acoustic neuroma:
+Dr. Oghalai explained the most important things you need to know about acoustic neuroma:

 What is acoustic neuroma?

-An acoustic neuroma, more correctly called a vestibular schwannoma, is a rare benign tumor originating from the outer sheath of the balance nerve.
+An acoustic neuroma, more correctly called a vestibular schwannoma, is the second most common tumor inside the head.
+It originates from the sheath of the balance nerve.
 They are usually slow growing and account for approximately 7.5 percent of brain tumors.

 Call for an Appointment